- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Pet Emergency?
 Read no further and call us right away!

 Roseland Animal Hospital is a full service animal hospital accredited by the American Animal Hospital Association (AAHA).
 Drs.
-Sparke, Maske and Dougherty are experienced in all types of conditions and treatments both routine and emergency.
+Sparke, Maske, Dougherty and Reed are experienced in all types of conditions and treatments both routine and emergency.
 We offer preventative care services including dentistry, vaccinations, and wellness examinations and many others.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and as calm as possible so both you and your pet can relax and look forward to meeting your veterinary team.